Gastroid and Truffle Fungi

-Gymnomyces gilkeyae - white with white interior, not staining quickly.
+Russula (Gymnomyces) gilkeyae - white with white interior, not staining quickly.
 Southern species.

-G. subalpinus - similar, eastern species in our region.
+R. orsonmilleri (G. subalpinus) - similar, eastern species in our region.

-Gymnomyces abietis - white with orange-yellow interior at maturity from darker Russula spores.
+Russula subabietis (Gymnomyces abietis) - white with orange-yellow interior at maturity from darker Russula spores.

 Mycolevis siccigleba - similar Russula, light and rigid as styrofoam.
 Pale olive interior when mature.